purinton/errors/README.md

 import { registerHandlers } from '@purinton/errors';
 registerHandlers();

+// Or with options:
+// registerHandlers({ processObj: process, logger: customLogger });

 // Simulate an uncaught exception setTimeout(() => { throw new Error('Demo uncaught exception'); }, 1000);
 ```